-What stops you from using facilities/services or how could they be improved?
-Most young people were generally okay with facilities Local recreation centres or youth groups could and services however opportunities for improvement develop community gyms open to young people were noted across all areas in the Shire.
-Of particular with barriers removed note was low levels of satisfaction with public toilets, • Targeted event activities where transport is and access to a community youth gym. organised to collect young people to attend community facilities would improve access to Parental restriction, no one to go with, lack of information, existing facilities and highlight that young people and no travel options were the most common reasons are welcome in various spaces around their reported for young people not accessing facilities and communities. services. • Communication improvements are needed to share information with young people about what is Many respondents comment on their desire to see the available for their use and when. beaches in their area more fully developed to be spaces • Transport for young people continues to be a for activities and fun - pontoons, a pool, bouncy pillow, challenge for young people participating in their beach volleyball, more shade, better toilet facilities, and communities. general activities at the beach and foreshore.
-It was Include young people in consultations about use or acknowledged that these improvements would increase design of community spaces to meet the need for tourism as well as increase facilities and activities for chill-out options, fun activities and youth-accessible local young people. spaces that also ties in with tourism development.
+- Local recreation centres or youth groups could develop community gyms open to young people with barriers removed - Targeted event activities where transport is organised to collect young people to attend community facilities would improve access to existing facilities and highlight that young people are welcome in various spaces around their communities. - Communication improvements are needed to share information with young people about what is available for their use and when. - Transport for young people continues to be a challenge for young people participating in their communities. - Include young people in consultations about use or design of community spaces to meet the need for chill-out options, fun activities and youth-accessible spaces that also ties in with tourism development.